In this episode, I am going to discuss the places we visited in Bikaner, Rajasthan. It was so fun to explore this city.

 - Climatic condition: Since the city is surrounded by Thar desert, it experiences the extreme climates.

-It was built by using Rajput architecture with red sandstones and marbles.
-As like many fort, it also had many sections partitioned by beautiful gates.
+It was build by using Rajput architecture with red sandstones and marbles.
+As like many forts, it also had many sections partitioned by beautiful gates.

 GANGA SINGH MUSEUM

 Among the rulers of Bikaner, King Ganga Singh is one of the famous and a powerful King.